 There are many steps that can be taken to help ensure the safety of the lone worker:

 For most lone workers, the telephone will be the main source of contact.
-If you work at a desk or station, have a telephone close by.
-If you are away from a main office or work station, the use of a cell phone is very helpful.
-If a cell phone is unreliable in your area, be sure to have alternative methods of communication available (such as use of public telephones, site visits or satellite technology).
+If using cell phones, always be sure that it is close by and charged.
+If cell phone service is unreliable in your area, be sure to have alternative methods of communication available (such as use of cameras, automated warning/duress devices, global positioning systems (GPSs), two-way radio, site visits or satellite technology).